zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 When the table is uncertain, ask in order:

 1. **What is true inside the fiction right now?** Start from the established facts, not from what anyone wants to happen.
-2. **Does the character's truth change what is plausible here?** If yes, in which direction — does it open, narrow, or change the stakes?
+2. **Does the character's truth change what is plausible here?** If yes, in which direction: does it open, narrow, or change the stakes?
 3. **What would the situation produce if no one were arguing?** Let the fiction answer before anyone argues a position.
 4. **If it is still unclear, the referee decides.** State the decision plainly, name the fictional fact it rests on, and move on.
 Do not revisit it in the same scene.